Worry about the consequences of not getting adequate sleep.

 - Instead of thinking negative thoughts, reflect on the things in your life that are good and what you are grateful for.

 In summary, your thoughts, feelings, and behaviours all work together to maintain insomnia.
 Breaking these patterns can be used to break your Sleep-Anxiety cycle.
 Changing your thought patterns allows you to control the situation and stops your thoughts from going into overdrive.
 If you are reluctant to give this a go, challenge yourself to try it out for one week and see how you go, what can you lose?
 It’s only one week and you might find you benefit from making a few changes to your thoughts.

 Sick of worry affecting your sleep?

 If you’d like more help and guidance in breaking your Sleep-Worry cycle, I offer naturopathic consultations, including nutritional and herbal supplements, diet, and lifestyle advice.

-It is common for people with insomnia to experience low mood and anxiety.
+It is common for people with insomnia to experience low moods and anxiety.
 If you feel that you may be experiencing clinical depression or anxiety, then it is important to seek medical help.

 Keep an eye out for future blogs where I’ll talk more about strategies to quiet your mind, how to stop consciously ‘trying’ to fall asleep, and ways to reduce physical tension.